Autoscale Service Engines

 - BGP-based horizontal scaling of SEs in a group

-To scale to well beyond native scaling’s limit (4 SEs), Avi Vantage also supports BGP-based horizontal scaling.
-Relying also on RHI and ECMP, this method requires some manual intervention elsewhere in the network to scale the load balancing infrastructure.
-See BGP Support for Scaling Virtual Services for details.
+To scale beyond native scaling’s limit of four Service Engines, Avi Vantage supports BGP-based horizontal scaling.
+This method relies on RHI and ECMP and required manual intervention to scale the load balancing infrastructure.
+Please refer to BGP Support for Scaling Virtual Services for more details.

 During a normal steady state, all traffic may be handled by a single SE.
-The MAC address of this SE will respond to any ARP requests.
+The MAC address of this SE will respond to any Address Resolution Protocol (ARP) requests.

 - As traffic increases beyond the capacity of a single SE, the Avi Controller can add one or more new SEs to the virtual service.
 These new SEs may be processing other virtual service traffic, or they may be newly created for this task.
 Existing SEs can be added within a couple seconds, whereas instantiating a new SE VM may take up to several minutes, depending on the time necessary to copy the SE image to the VM’s host.